Nelson Cruz: Minnesota Twins (2019–2021)

 On September 22, Cruz hit his 400th career home run and 40th home run of the season versus the Kansas City Royals.
 He batted .311/.392/.639 with 41 home runs and 108 RBI in 120 games on the season.
 He produced the highest hard-contact percentage of all major league batters, at 52.5%.
-He was the fifth-oldest player in the American League.
-For first time in his MLB career, he did not play in the field; he played in 114 games as a DH and another six as a pinch hitter.
+He was the fifth-oldest player in the AL. For first time in his MLB career, he did not play in the field; he played in 114 games as a DH and another six as a pinch hitter.
 His 1.031 OPS matched the club record, and his home run and RBI totals set club records at DH.
-He ranked second in the AL in OPS and SLG, tied for third in home runs, placed sixth in batting, and seventh in RBI.
+He ranked second in the AL in OPS and slugging percentage, tied for third in home runs, sixth in batting average, and seventh in RBI.
 He followed Hank Aaron and Barry Bonds as the only players to hit 40 home runs in their age-39 season or after.
-These accomplishments helped net Cruz his third career Silver Slugger Award.
-Cruz would also win the Edgar Martinez Award for the second time.
+These accomplishments helped net Cruz his third Silver Slugger Award.
+Cruz also won the Edgar Martinez Award for the second time.

-Cruz hit 346 home runs during the 2010s, which was the highest number of home runs hit by any player in that decade.
+Cruz hit 346 home runs during the 2010s, the most hit by any player in that decade.

-The Twins picked up Cruz' option for 2020, in which he batted .303 with a .992 OPS, 16 home runs and 33 RBI.
+The Twins picked up Cruz' option for 2020, in which he batted .303 with a .992 OPS, 16 home runs, and 33 RBI.
 Although slowed by a sore knee later in the season, Cruz appeared in 53 of 60 games in the shortened season.
 He doubled twice in a span of six at bats in a season-ending AL Wild Card Series loss to the Houston Astros.
-He ranked third in the AL in OBP (.397), fourth in OPS, fifth in SLG (.595), tied for fifth in home runs and seventh in batting average, leading to winning the Silver Slugger Award at DH, his fourth overall Silver Slugger.
+He ranked third in the AL in OBP (.397), fourth in OPS, fifth in slugging perecentage (.595), tied for fifth in home runs and seventh in batting average, leading to winning the Silver Slugger Award at DH, his fourth Silver Slugger.
 He finished sixth in the AL MVP voting.
 He became a free agent after the season.

 For his efforts assisting the community, Cruz was selected as the Marvin Miller Man of the Year by the MLB Players Association, as that player whom his peers deem earned "most respect based on his leadership on the field and in the community," notably in his hometown of Las Matas de Santa Cruz.
 He also won the ESPYs Muhammed Ali Sports Humanitarian Award in 2020.
 Cruz donated a police station, a fire station, replaced an aging ambulance, and spearheaded a $400,000 donation drive to help alleviate food shortages induced by the COVID-19 pandemic.

 On February 10, 2021, Cruz signed a one-year, $13 million contract to stay with Minnesota for the 2021 season.
 Cruz was named an All-Star for the team in 2021, and hit .294/.370/.537 with 19 home runs and 50 RBI in 85 games.
 In 2021, The Athletic called Cruz "one of the game’s elite power hitters", and CBS Sports described him as "a steady purveyor of elite power production."